Elder Abuse Statutes in Insurance Bad Faith Claims

 - Withholding benefits owed under the policy— When an insurer knows that benefits are due and refuses to pay them, or deliberately delays payment to pressure the policyholder into accepting less, the insurer is effectively retaining money that belongs to the policyholder.
 For an elderly policyholder whose home has been damaged or destroyed, delayed payment can mean the difference between being able to rebuild and being displaced indefinitely.

-- Lowball settlements designed to exploit vulnerability— Making an initial offer far below the actual value of the claim, knowing that an elderly policyholder may lack the energy, resources, or sophistication to fight for more.
+- Lowball settlements designed to take advantage of vulnerability— Making an initial offer far below the actual value of the claim, knowing that an elderly policyholder may lack the energy, resources, or sophistication to fight for more.
 Many elderly policyholders accept inadequate settlements because they cannot endure the physical and emotional toll of a prolonged dispute.

 - Pressuring elderly policyholders to accept inadequate settlements— Using high-pressure tactics, artificial deadlines, or implied threats that the claim will be denied entirely unless the policyholder accepts a lowball offer.
 This is particularly egregious when directed at someone who may be isolated, ill, or recovering from a loss.